 Living communally brings people together in such a way that they pool their resources and time, and constitute a small economy that is partially dis-integrated from the market economy--something the family, in its various historical forms, has been doing for a long time, yet with its own shortcomings.
 Eric, interested in the possibilities of constituting commons as a way for society to gain economic resiliency and social fulfillment, lives in two Embassy Network communal houses in San Francisco, and has started a multi-unit commune in New Haven, CT, which continues to thrive in his absence.
 The long-term goal is to connect many of these large households in an archipelago of layered commons, so that sharing, benefiting from economies of scale, can replace certain aspects of personal consumption--and, by implication, waged work.

 In order to bring the thinking and doing of commoning and communalism together, I helped to found the Commune Research Commune with Zarinah Agnew and Andrew Herscher--a project that continues to evolve and grow.

-In pursuit of a broader understanding of the historical precedents and economic/political/social/cultural implications of commoning and communal living, I have elected to research these matters at Cambridge University next year--an effort that has been supported by the Bass Scholarship, which will fully fund a one year research degree in Cambridge's School of Architecture.
+In pursuit of a broader understanding of the historical precedents and economic/political/social/cultural implications of commoning and communal living in the twenty-first century, I attended Cambridge University on the Yale-Cambridge Bass Scholarship, which funded a one year research degree in Cambridge's School of Architecture.
 There, I pursued research along the following problematic: